 Dun & Bradstreet, Inc.

-Representation of Dun & Bradstreet in defense of defamation claims arising from inaccurate credit reports in Sacramento, Spokane, Fort Worth, Chicago, Denver, and Alexandria, Virginia.
+Represented Dun & Bradstreet in defense of defamation claims arising from inaccurate credit reports in Sacramento, Spokane, Fort Worth, Chicago, Denver, and Alexandria.
 All cases won with jury or at appellate level.

 Brought fifteen suits in federal courts to enjoin misuse of D&B's Credit Reference Book and database of business information.
 All resulted in injunction in favor of client.